Creighton Abrams: Vietnam War

 From 1969, the Vietnam War increasingly became a conventional war between the military forces of South Vietnam and North Vietnam.
 Following the election of President Richard Nixon, Abrams began implementing the Nixon Administration's Vietnamization policy to decrease U.S. involvement in Vietnam.
-With this new goal, Abrams had decreased American troop strength from a peak of 543,000 in early 1969 to 49,000 in June 1972.
+With this new goal, Abrams decreased American troop strength from a peak of 543,000 in early 1969 to 49,000 in June 1972.

 The South Vietnamese forces with aerial support from the U.S. repelled the PAVN conventional Easter Offensive in 1972.
 The prolonged efforts and expense of the war had by then exhausted much of the American public and political support.
 Abrams disdained most of the politicians with whom he was forced to deal, in particular Robert McNamara and McGeorge Bundy, and had an even lower opinion of defense contractors, whom he accused of war profiteering.

-Abrams was also in charge of the Cambodian Incursion in 1970.
+Abrams was in charge of the Cambodian Incursion in 1970.
 President Nixon seemed to hold Abrams in high regard, and often relied on his advice.
 In a tape-recorded conversation between Nixon and National Security Advisor Henry Kissinger on December 9, 1970, Nixon told Kissinger about Abrams' thoughts on intervention in Cambodia that: "If Abrams strongly recommends it we will do it."
 Troop levels in Vietnam eventually reached 25,000 in January 1973, at the time of the four power Paris Peace Accords.
 Although it occurred before he assumed total command, Abrams bore the brunt of fallout from the My Lai massacre in March 1968.

 Nixon grew increasingly dissatisfied with Abrams' performance during Operation Lam Son 719 and had debated for some time whether to recall Abrams.
-On May 4, 1972 Nixon resolved to replace Abrams with his former deputy General Frederick Weyand, but the decision was not publicly announced until 20 June 1972.
+On 4 May 1972, a little more than a month after the onset of the Easter Offensive, Nixon resolved to replace Abrams with his former deputy General Frederick Weyand, but the decision was not publicly announced until 20 June 1972.

 Chief of Staff

 Abrams was appointed Chief of Staff of the United States Army by Nixon in June 1972.
-However, he was not confirmed by the United States Senate until October, due to political repercussions involving accusations of unauthorized bombings of North Vietnam.
+He was not confirmed by the United States Senate until October, due to political repercussions involving accusations of unauthorized bombings of North Vietnam.
 It has also been reported that Congress had delayed the confirmation to question the administration's war in Cambodia.
 During this time, Abrams began the transition to the all-volunteer army, also known as Project VOLAR.

 In January 1974, Abrams directed the formation of a Ranger battalion.
-The 1st Battalion (Ranger), 75th Infantry, was activated and parachuted into Fort Stewart, Georgia, on July 1; the 2nd Battalion (Ranger), 75th Infantry followed with activation on October 1.
-The 3rd Battalion, 75th Infantry (Ranger), and Headquarters and Headquarters Company, 75th Infantry (Ranger), received their colors a decade later on October 3, 1984, at Fort Benning, Georgia.
+The 1st Battalion (Ranger), 75th Infantry, was activated and parachuted into Fort Stewart, Georgia, on 1 July; the 2nd Battalion (Ranger), 75th Infantry followed with activation on 1 October.
+The 3rd Battalion, 75th Infantry (Ranger), and Headquarters and Headquarters Company, 75th Infantry (Ranger), received their colors a decade later on 3 October 1984, at Fort Benning, Georgia.
 The 75th Ranger Regiment was designated in February 1986.
 The modern Ranger battalions owe their existence to Abrams and his charter:

-Abrams served as Chief of Staff until his death on September 4, 1974.
+Abrams served as Chief of Staff until his death on 4 September 1974.